keithalewis/math/ep.md

 instrument prices $X\colon\Omega\to\RR^I$ depending on the outcome
 $\omega\in\Omega$ that occurs.
 The one period model also specifies a probability measure on the space of outcomes.
-Addressing this fundamental and important problem is outside the scope of this short note.
+It is common to assume $\Omega$ is $\RR^I$, $X$ is the identity function, and $P$ is multivariate normal.
+We allow arbitrary distributions to be specified for final prices.

 A _portfolio_ $\xi\in\RR^I$ is the number of shares initially purchased in each instrument.
 It costs ${\xi^* x = \sum_{i\in I} \xi_i x_i}$ to